TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/Documentation/DateTime/millisecondsToSeconds.md

 # `millisecondsToSeconds` - convert amount of milliseconds to amount of seconds

-Convert amount of milliseconds to amount of seconds.
+Converts amount of milliseconds to amount of seconds.

 ```
 (millisecondsAmount: number): number